 We have fitted out a 10-foot shipping container to be our whelping and puppy-rearing room, about 30 metres from our home.
 We both work from home.

 In the container, we added thick insulation and lined the walls and ceiling.
 We added adjustable vents top and bottom to allow fresh air to circulate.
 There’s a heater to keep the room at 24°C, a window to open, a door for humans, soft lights for night time, and a worklight when cleaning.
+We have air-conditioning for warmer months.
 There’s a dog-door, so the mother can go outside to a small fenced yard to wee and poo herself – we clean up the poo every day.

 The puppy area is cleaned daily (up to three weeks old, the mother licks the puppies tummies to stimulate them to wee and poo, then eats everything they produce).
 After three weeks, the mother loses interest in that, so we go through a lot of newspaper or towels each day in an effort to keep the area clean-ish (10 puppies pooing and playing… you can imagine!).
 We have a set of mats we change out every day as well, wash and dry in the sun.
 The puppies will get a few baths a week, as necessary.